banisterious/obsidian-canvas-roots/wiki-content/Roadmap.md

 ```

 **Use Case:** Users who imported data with nested YAML structures, or who have place notes with `coordinates: { lat, long }` format, can easily flatten them for better Obsidian compatibility.

 **Status:** Planned.

+---

+### Note Creation from Images

+**Summary:** Context menu actions to quickly create map or source notes from image files, pre-populating the note with a link to the image.

+**Context Menu Actions:**
+- **Add map note from map image** - Right-click an image file → Creates a new map note with the image embedded as the map background
+- **Add source note from source image** - Right-click an image file → Creates a new source note with the image linked as the source media

+**Workflow:**
+1. User right-clicks an image file (e.g., `old-map-1850.jpg` or `birth-certificate.png`)
+2. Selects the appropriate action from context menu
+3. Modal opens with name pre-filled from filename
+4. User completes remaining fields
+5. Note is created with proper frontmatter and image link

+**Use Case:** Researchers who have scanned documents or historical maps can quickly create properly structured notes without manually copying image paths.

+**Future Enhancement:** Smart filename parsing to extract metadata (year, location, document type) from structured filenames like `1930-US-Census-VT-Newport-Britch.jpg`.

+**Status:** Planned.